 Nassim Assefi is a doctor, novelist, creative curator, civic activist, and TEDGlobal Fellow.
-She is currently Director of Stage Content at TEDMED.
+In October, she joined the leadership team at MEDICC as its executive director.
 An internist specializing in global women’s

 health, she cares for vulnerable urban patients (including